 - Only Sane Man: Despite being the movie's villain, Baxter Cain is this, mainly because all the heroes (and some of the supporting characters) are complete morons.

-- Plot-Mandated Friendship Failure: True to form, Coop and Remer have a huge falling out over Coops refusal to let baseketball be commercialized, as well as their rivalry over Jenna.
-Which gets worse when they've been blackmailed and blame each other.
+- Plot-Mandated Friendship Failure: True to form, Coop and Remer have a huge falling out over Coop's refusal to let baseketball be commercialized, as well as their rivalry over Jenna.
+Which gets worse when they're being blackmailed and then they blame each other.
 During the halftime show, they pretend to shake hands, but Remer wouldn't let go of Coop's hands, and begin to fight until Squeak stops them.

 - "The Reason You Suck" Speech: After infighting between Coop and Remer threatens their shot at winning the championship game, Squeak delivers one to them at halftime while dressed as a pineapple.